Notice

 Emphysema is a form of chronic obstructive pulmonary disease (COPD).
 When you have it, every breath can be a struggle.
 There are noninvasive treatments that may help, but sometimes they don’t help enough.
-At UW Health we offer a full range of surgical treatments, including lung volume reduction surgery (LVRS), bronchoscopic lung volume reduction (bLVR), and lung transplantation.
+At UW Health we offer a full range of treatments, including lung volume reduction surgery (LVRS), bronchoscopic lung volume reduction (bLVR) and lung transplantation.

-U.S. News and World Report ranks us among the best programs in the country for pulmonology and lung surgery.
 Here, you’ll get expert care and personalized support.
 Our goal is to help you breathe easier so you can be more active and live life more fully.

 A healthy lung is filled with tiny air sacs called alveoli.
 Oxygen and carbon dioxide are exchanged in these sacs as you breathe in and out.